davidxmoody/angular-form-demo/README.md

 Upon completion of the third stage, the collected JSON data is submitted to <http://requestb.in>.
 A "Thank you" message and the JSON data is displayed as well as a link to view the submitted data on requestb.in.

 The gulpfile for the project is pretty simple.
-The JavaScript and HTML files are only copied and not processed while the Sass file is processed (by `gulp-sass`).
-Everything is copied into a `build` directory.
+The JavaScript and HTML files are copied into the `build` directory.
+The Sass files are processed and then copied.
 Additionally, the default task will watch for changes and re-process when necessary.
-It will also start a simple web server to serve the built files.
+It will also start a simple web server.
 An npm script may have been sufficient for the task but I included a gulpfile because it was in the requirements.

 The CSS for the project is written with Sass. [normalize.css](http://necolas.github.io/normalize.css/) is also included.
 For the design, I decided to roughly copy the style of the [Mubaloo contact form](http://mubaloo.com/contact/).